fbpx

 When is an interrogatory irrelevant in Texas family law?

 If the interrogatory isn’t relevant to the case, it will be deemed irrelevant.
 One party cannot ask the other party for information about anything irrelevant to the case.
+For example, in a divorce case, a party could not ask for the names and contact information of all the medical doctors of the other party’s father.
+The request is not relevant to the divorce and wouldn’t require an answer if sent through interrogatories in Texas family law.

 What is an overly burdensome interrogatory in Texas?